isomerpages/mse/news/---speeches/_posts/2024-10-24-keynote-address-by-SMS-Amy-Khor-at-Asia-Carbon-Summit.md

 11 The second “I” refers to innovation.
 Just as how energy transition requires innovation in low-carbon technologies, carbon markets also require innovation in financing models and project types to unlock additional mitigation potential that would otherwise not have occurred.

 12 For example, energy transition projects.

-a.
 According to the International Energy Agency’s Coal in Net Zero Transition report, a third of global energy needs today are met by coal-fired power plants.
 In Asia, these plants contribute to approximately 7.6 gigatonnes of carbon emissions annually.
 If they continue to operate without active intervention, they will exhaust about two-thirds of the remaining global carbon budget to keep temperature rise to within 1.5 degrees Celsius.
-b.
 Yet, most of Asia’s coal-fired power plants are relatively new, with a remaining operational lifetime of at least 30 years.
-c.
 Hence, we need carbon market innovations to unlock new streams of financing and catalyse the transition from these coal-fired power plants to cleaner energy sources.

 13 To this end, Singapore has been proactive in studying and piloting the use of transition credits.

-a.
 Last December, Singapore brought together 30 ecosystem players across key stakeholder groups to form the Transition Credits Coalition, or TRACTION.
 TRACTION will work to identify system-wide barriers and develop solutions for transition credits to be utilised as a credible financing instrument.
-b.
 We are also in collaboration with partners like the Coal-to-Clean Credit Initiative and the Asian Development Bank to further assess the practicality and viability of scaling transition credits via two pilot projects in the Philippines.

 14 Through transition credits, we hope to expand the available financing mechanisms for phasing out coal plants, and provide a transition pathway that is inclusive and just.